-One example is a hybrid algorithm called Variational Quantum Eigensolver for determining eigenvalues (Peruzzo et al., 2014).
+One example is a hybrid algorithm called Variational Quantum Eigensolver for determining eigenvalues [59].
 This can be done by using a parameterized quantum algorithm computing and measuring expectation values, which are post-processed on a classical computer.
 The post-processing consists of a classical optimization step to compute new parameters to minimize the measured expectation values.
-The significance of this algorithm lies in the meaning of eigenvalues for solving many practical problems (see section 5.2.2).
+The significance of this algorithm lies in the meaning of eigenvalues for solving many practical problems (see section 5.3).

-Another example is the Quantum Approximate Optimization Algorithm (Fhari et al., 2014) that is used to solve combinatorial optimization problems.
+Another example is the Quantum Approximate Optimization Algorithm [24] that is used to solve combinatorial optimization problems.
 It computes a state on a quantum machine the expectation values of which relate to values of the cost function to be maximized.
 The state is computed based on a parameterized quantum algorithm, and these parameters are optimized by classical algorithms in a post-processing step as before.
-Since many machine learning algorithms require solving optimization problems, the importance of this algorithm is obvious too (see section 5.2.4).
+Since many machine learning algorithms require solving optimization problems, the importance of this algorithm is obvious too (see section 5.3).

-An overview on several fundamental (non-hybrid) algorithms can be found in (Montanro, 2016).
+An overview on several fundamental (non-hybrid) algorithms can be found in the work by Montanaro [51].